 This way the table has support before we add the table leaves.
 Eric created a brace next to the drawer front so that he could screw in the table leg attachment plates:

-Here’s what the table looks like fully extended, with the two legs attached but before we add the table leaves on top:
+Here’s what the table looks like fully extended, with the two legs attached but before we add the table leaves on top, followed by one leaf, then two, then three:

 It’s like Magic